cugurm/ml-in-compilers/README.md

 * Wang and O'Boyle: *"Machine Learning in Compiler Optimization"* - a great ml survey

-* Thomson, O'Boyle, Fursin and Franke: *Reducing Training Time in a One-shot Machine Learning-based Compiler" - boost ml in iterative compilation
+* Thomson, O'Boyle, Fursin and Franke: *"Reducing Training Time in a One-shot Machine Learning-based Compiler"* - boost ml in iterative compilation